 In case of a bacterial infection, the eye doctor may give you a prescription for antibiotic drops or ointments, or in more severe cases, steroid drops.

 For sunburned eyes, eye drops can often give you a relief by moisturizing the eye and soothing the burn with a lubricating formula.
 In some cases, anti-inflammatory drops may be prescribed.
 The gritty feeling from the sunburn often fades on its own in a matter of a few days.
-If you find that the grittiness and discomfort last more than 2 days, contact The Dry Eye Center at Drs.
+If you find that the grittiness and discomfort last more than 2 days, contact Drs.
 Farkas, Kassalow, Resnick & Associates immediately.

-If you experience gritty eyes and have difficulty alleviating the discomfort, or if you have any questions about this condition, speak to us. can schedule a consultation and discuss the specifics of your case.
+If you experience gritty eyes and have difficulty alleviating the discomfort, or if you have any questions about this condition, speak to us. our eye doctors can schedule a consultation and discuss the specifics of your case.
 Let us help you enjoy long-term clear and pain-free vision.